wdlindmeier/AppLauncher/README.md

 ###Important Notes

-When an app (or video, url, etc.) has timed out, AppLauncher will **force quit** the application.
+When an app (or video, url, etc.) has timed out, AppLauncher will **force quit** the application (if it has a kill-name).
 This means all windows will close and any work-in-progress will be unsaved.

 ###Contents